-If the programmer desires, he can use the Readline library, which includes some history manipulation by default, and has the added advantage of command line editing.
+The programmer can also use the Readline library, which includes some history manipulation by default, and has the added advantage of command line editing.

 Before declaring any functions using any functionality the History library provides in other code, an application writer should include the file <readline/history.h> in any file that uses the History library's features.
 It supplies extern declarations for all of the library's public functions and variables, and declares all of the public data structures.